Pterygium Surgery

 What Causes a Pterygium?

 It is believed that overexposure to UV rays is the primary cause for the development of a pterygium, although living in dry or dusty climates may also be a contributing factor.
 This is why a pterygium is often referred to as a “surfer’s eye.”
-Living in North County, where we are close to the beach and enjoy plenty of sun throughout the year, it is important to protect our eyes with sunglasses to help prevent pterygia and other potential damage.
+Living in the North County area of San Diego, where we are close to the beach and enjoy plenty of sun throughout the year, it is important to protect our eyes with sunglasses to help prevent pterygia and other potential damage.

 How Is a Pterygium Treated?

-In cases where the pterygium is causing minor irritation and has not yet affected the cornea or obstructed vision, it can often be possible to treat with nonsurgical means, such as eye drops or ointments.
+In cases where the pterygium is causing minor irritation and has not yet affected the cornea or obstructed a patient’s vision, it can often be possible to treat with non-surgical means, such as eye drops or ointments.
 However, larger pterygia that are causing vision impairment and significant discomfort will likely require surgical intervention.

 Pterygium surgery is a minimally invasive procedure that can be performed by Dr. Prestera or Dr. Guan.
 The procedure itself only takes about 30-45 minutes to complete, but you will need to arrange transportation to and from your surgery, since light sedation will be used.
 Individuals who wear contact lenses may be asked to refrain from wearing lenses for at least 24 hours prior to pterygium surgery.